GeoNode/geonode-project/README.md

     cd {{ project_name }}
     ```
+2. Set Environment Variables
+    Create a .env file using the available .env.sample

+    Assign values to the following variables in the .env:
+    - OAUTH2_CLIENT_ID
+    - OAUTH2_CLIENT_SECRET
+    - SECRET_KEY (a random one will be generated at project creation)
+    - DEFAULT_FROM_EMAIL

-2. Run `docker-compose` to start it up (get a cup of coffee or tea while you wait)
+3. Run `docker-compose` to start it up (get a cup of coffee or tea while you wait)

     ```bash
     docker-compose build --no-cache